Ghoonghat: Medieval period

 In Kathāsaritsāgara written in the 11th century AD, heroine in the story Ratnaprabhā protesting: "I consider that the strict seclusion of women is a folly produced by jealousy.
 It is of no use whatsoever.
 Women of good character are guarded only by their own virtue and nothing else."
-Rational opposition against veiling and seclusion from spirited ladies resulted in the system not becoming popular for several centuries.
-However, it is notable that some section of society from the 1st century B.C. advocated the use of the veil for married women.
+Rational opposition against veiling and seclusion from strong-willed women resulted in the system declining in popularity for several centuries.
+However, some sections of society from the 1st century B.C. advocated the use of the veil for married women.
 There is no proof that a large section of society observed strict veiling until the medieval period.

-Under the Islamic Mughal Empire, various aspects of veiling and seclusion of women was adopted, such as the concept of Purdah and Zenana, partly as an additional protection for women.
+Under the Islamic Mughal Empire, various aspects of veiling and seclusion for women was adopted, such as the concept of Purdah and Zenana, partly as an additional protection for women.
 Purdah became common in the 15th and 16th century, as both Vidyāpati and Chaitanya mention it.
 Sikhism was highly critical of purdah; Guru Amar Das condemned it and rejected seclusion and veiling of women, which saw decline of purdah among most classes during this period.

 Significance

 In ghoonghat practice, facial veiling observed by married women is known as Laaj (Sanskrit: लज्जा, Lajja - modesty, honor, shame).
 In veiling practice, it literally means "To keep (one's) modesty, shame and honor".
-Earliest attested word Laaj in context of veiling is found in Valmiki's Ramayana as lajjaavaguNThanaan describing Mandodari.
-However, it is unclear whether it refers to facial veiling.
+The earliest attested word Laaj in context of veiling is found in Valmiki's Ramayana as lajjaavaguNThanaan describing Mandodari.
+However, it is unclear whether or not it refers to facial veiling.

 During a marriage ceremony, the bride wears a veil given by her parents.
-Later, during the ceremony the bride's mother-in-law covers her face with ghoonghat; she therefore simultaneously wears the veil given by her parents and that from her in-laws, symbolizing her passing from the protection of one's household to another.
+Later, during the ceremony the bride's mother-in-law covers her face with ghoonghat.
+The bride therefore simultaneously wears the veil given by her parents and that from her in-laws, symbolizing her passing from the protection of one household to another.

-Muh Dikhai (Devanagari: मूह दिखाई, first gaze) is a post-wedding ceremony, where the bride is formally introduced to the groom's relatives and extended family.
-The ceremony takes place once the bride arrives in her new home; each family member lifts her veil, looks at the bride and gives her a welcoming gift.
+Muh Dikhai (Devanagari: मुँह दिखाई, first gaze) is a post-wedding ceremony, where the bride is formally introduced to the groom's relatives and extended family.
+The ceremony takes place once the bride arrives in her new home.
+Each family member lifts her veil, looks at the bride and gives her a welcoming gift.
 She receives Shagun from her mother-in-law, which is typically jewelry, clothing and silverware.
-After this ceremony the bride observes full veiling for the next few months or until her parents-in-law advise her to unveil.
+After this ceremony, the bride observes full veiling for the next few months or until her parents-in-law advise her to unveil.